aarnphm/tinymorph/docs/content/SRS/SRS.md

 - [an open-weights](https://ai.google.dev/gemma?authuser=2) language model family optimized for safety with long context windows.
 Its ability to filter out harmful features would make it ideal to use with `tinymorph`, as it fits `tinymorph`'s cultural and safety requirements.
-- Google also ship pre-trained SAEs trained on Gemma features, make it easier for `tinymorph` to prototype with its MVC.
+- Google also ship pre-trained SAEs trained on Gemma features, make it easier for `tinymorph` to prototype with its MVP.

 #### Writing Assistants